 Chicago Bankruptcy Clinic provides informed representation and dependable services to Illinois consumers.
 If you are experiencing financial troubles, we can help you take advantage of the benefits of bankruptcy.
 Well-versed in the applicable provisions of the U.S. Bankruptcy Code, we regularly help our clients file for personal bankruptcy.

-When you consult with us, we will determine whether Chapter 7 or Chapter 13 bankruptcy is the best option for you.
-The benefits of each form of bankruptcy depend on your financial circumstances.
+When you consult with us, we will determine whether Chapter 7 or Chapter 13 bankruptcy is the best option for you and discuss the benefits of bankruptcy with you.
+Our counsel will discuss the benefits of each form of bankruptcy depending on your financial circumstances.
 Our experienced bankruptcy attorneys leverage their knowledge and skills to protect your interests.

 At Chicago Bankruptcy Clinic, we offer free consultations and affordable payment plans.
 The sooner you contact our office, the sooner you can learn about the benefits of bankruptcy and take action to protect your financial future.